How to Make a Chat App Like WhatsApp

 # 2. Determine who is going to create a chat app like WhatsApp

 Actually, there are only a few options: you either undertake this task yourself or hire professionals.
 We don't recommend you to economize on expert assistance.
 Ultimately, you'll have lost a lot of time and energy trying to implement the chat idea by your means.
 And in the end, your time and energy are equivalent to money.
 What’s more, no one can guarantee that the program you've made is competitive.
-On the other hand, experienced developers know how to build WhatsApp clone.
+On the other hand, experienced developers know how to build WhatsApp clones.

 # 3. Select the platform

 It would be judicious to create instant messenger software working on all types of devices: iOS, Android, Windows, etc. It’ll allow you to expand the target audience and increase future profits.
-So be sure to order the instant messaging app development with this factor in mind (remember WhatsApp experience?).
+So be sure to order the instant messaging app development with this factor in mind (remember the WhatsApp experience?).